Robinson House (Manassas, Virginia)

 Robinson House sits at the bottom of Henry Hill, near Bull Run in Virginia.
 The house was named for the family of James "Gentleman Jim" Robinson, a free African American, who built the house.
 The Robinson family, descendants of Gentleman Jim, owned and occupied the house and a large portion of the land around it from the 1840s until 1936.
 The National Park Service acquired this parcel as part of their effort to commemorate two major battles of the American Civil War, the First and Second battles of Bull Run (also known as First and Second Manassas) which occurred about one year apart.
 Both battles were Confederate victories.
 However, Robinson House managed to survive virtually unscathed.
+The house would burn down in 1993.

 Pre-Civil War

 The homestead was constructed in the 1840s by James "Gentleman Jim" Robinson, an African American, on land he purchased from local planter John Lee.
 James would become the third richest African American in the area.

 As the son of Landon Carter, Jr. and a free African American woman, James received an education in his youth.
 In honor of the private tutor who taught him and the Carters' daughters Bladen and Tasco, he took the last name of his tutor as his own.
 Although he was born free, he was bound out for a period of time under the pretense of learning a trade.
 In fact, he worked as a field laborer during this time.
 After serving his time, he went to work for Thomas Hampton in Brentsville, Virginia, as a waiter in his tavern.
 He established a good relationship with Hampton, as indicated by the numerous formal contracts they entered into over a ten-year span.
 During this period, he used his earnings to add to his land holdings.
 In 1847, John Lee died.
 As was common throughout the United States at that time, Lee owned land and slaves, including Jim's wife and children.
 Upon his death, those family members who were still on his plantation were willed to Jim, who took them to live with him in his new home.

 Around the same time Jim established his own roadhouse on the Warrenton Turnpike, the main road from Washington, D.C. to Richmond, Virginia, the capital of what would become the Confederacy.
 This was a prime location that would make him one of the wealthiest African Americans in the Manassas area, but would also bring the Civil War right into his front yard.